finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_intellisense_error**
 > ErrorHighlightResponse put_intellisense_error(error_highlight_request)

-[EXPERIMENTAL] PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines)
+PutIntellisenseError: Generate a set of error ranges, if any, in the given SQL (expressed as Lines)

 SQL (by line) to syntax check and return error ranges from within, if any.